MAAP-Project/maap-jupyter-ide/README.md

 - Then rebuild the docker image. `microk8s.docker build -t localhost:32000/che-jupyterlab-extensions .`
 - Push! `microk8s.docker push localhost:32000/che-jupyterlab-extensions `
 - Now when you build a new workspace with the `localhost:32000/che-jupyterlab-extensions` image it will automatically fetch the new image. (found in the stack's `Recipe` or `Raw Configuration`)
+    - you can also specify the image tag to use in your build on the stack if you want to use a previous build